-This is common when there is high competition among players who may be forced to resume from injury too early and in the end, your kid could be out of sports for a whole year.
+This is common when there is high competition among players who may be forced to resume injury too early and in the end, your kid could be out of sports for a whole year.

 3) Mental and physical burnout

 Mental and physical burnout is when your kid becomes fatigued or tired and bored of playing the same sport.
-Sports should be fun, especially for kids under 10, and if they feel that forced to play then they stop playing at all.
+Sports should be fun, especially for kids under 10, and if they feel forced to play then they stop playing at all.